grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 main
 ```

-Indicating that you are on the branch `my-branch` and there is another local branch named `main`.
+The output indicates that you are on the branch `my-branch` and there is another local branch named `main`.

 Alternatively, you can use `git status` to check your current branch and understand the status of the branch.